ARTICLE I. NAME

-These bylaws may be amended, altered or repealed by a majority vote of the Voting members present at a regular or special meeting, for which said meeting there shall have been mailed to each Voting member a notice in writing giving the substance of the proposed change not less than thirty (30) days prior to the date set for said meeting.
+These bylaws may be amended, altered or repealed by a majority vote of the Voting members present at a regular or special meeting, for which said meeting there shall have been mailed, or emailed to each Voting member a notice in writing giving the substance of the proposed change not less than thirty (30) days prior to the date set for said meeting.

-Any member who shall have been disciplined by the Ethics Committee shall have the right of appeal to the Association Counsel and shall be heard at the next meeting of the Association.
-The Association’s Counsel shall place such determination in writing.
+Any representative, member or applicant who has been disciplined by the Ethics Committee shall have the right of appeal to the Executive Committee, in writing or in person.
+The appeal may be heard at the next meeting of the Executive Committee, or at a special meeting held for this purpose.
+The meeting may be conducted electronically, and final deliberations may be held in executive session.
+The Executive Committee shall place such determination in writing and shall be final.

 ARTICLE XV.
 INDEMNIFICATION